bazaarvoice/HostedUIResources/SEOIntegration/examples/dotnet/README.md

    This suggests that the SDK is not being able to parse the page number from the given HttpRequest URL, and is defaulting to Page 1.
 For example, if the URL being passed is http://example.com/?bvrrp=1234/reviews/product/2/1234.htm, then the SDK knows the page you are asking for is page 2.
 If you want to make sure that the SDK is looking at the correct URL, you can provide the value of the url in the page_url parameter.

+3. The SDK is reporting a 403 erroring

+   The "403 error" message is expected behavior when SEO files for a product have not been published.
+If a product has no review contnet, this message will be displayed in a source code comment.
+If a page does have reviews and SEO publishing has been active for at least 36 hours, use the following techniques (in #4) to debug.

-3. Request is erroring out / timing out / etc.
+4. Request is erroring out / timing out / etc.

    This could be due to firewall issues, or a missing SEO document.
 Please try going directly to our seo url.
 The url is of the following format: